kube-green/kube-green/charts/README.md

 ## Install with kube-green chart

 To successfully install kube-green, in the cluster must be installed a cert-manager.
-If it is not already installed installed, [check the cert-manager installation guide](https://cert-manager.io/docs/installation/).
+If it is not already installed, [check the cert-manager installation guide](https://cert-manager.io/docs/installation/).

 To install kube-green using the helm-chart (inside the `kube-green` namespace), clone the kube-green repository and run this command: